mmenegoz/climate_HMA_course/README.md

 *CRU temperature dataset*

-A subset of the data over HMA can be downloaded on the [UGA cloud climate repository](https://cloud.univ-grenoble-alpes.fr/apps/files/?dir=/2023_TU_winter_school/Data/05_climate/CRU&fileid=792557848) in the file HMA_cru_ts4.06.1901.2021.tmp.dat.nc
+A subset of the data over HMA can be found in the file HMA_cru_ts4.06.1901.2021.tmp.dat.nc

 The Origina data globally available can be downloaded at: https://crudata.uea.ac.uk/cru/data/hrg/cru_ts_4.06/cruts.2205201912.v4.06/tmp/cru_ts4.06.1901.2021.tmp.dat.nc.gz (October 2022)

 *Topography data (global data)*

-[UGA cloud dem GEMTED repository](https://cloud.univ-grenoble-alpes.fr/apps/files/?dir=/2023_TU_winter_school/Data/03_dem/GMTED2010&fileid=792549724), original data available at [GMTED2010](https://www.temis.nl/data/gmted2010/index.php) (December 2023)
+GMTED2010_15n060_0250deg.nc is a global dataset, the original data is available at [GMTED2010](https://www.temis.nl/data/gmted2010/index.php) (December 2023)

 *IPSL GCM experiments; temperature data (tas)*

 The IPSL-CM6A-LR model have been used to simulate the global climate system over 1850-2014 (historical experiment) and in future projections extended unntil 2100 and following different emission scenarios.
 The model is described in Boucher et al. (2020, available [online](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019MS002010)).
 Here, one subset extracted over HMA is available for the historical period and in one future projection available over 2014-20100 under the SSP2_45 scenario.
-For this short training, only one member is provided (r1i1p1f1), availablefor in two files for the two experiments on the [UGA cloud climate data IPSL repository](https://cloud.univ-grenoble-alpes.fr/apps/files/?dir=/2023_TU_winter_school/Data/05_climate/IPSL_r1i1p1f1&fileid=792576253):
+For this short training, only one member is provided (r1i1p1f1), availablefor in two files for the two experiments:

 HMA_tas_Amon_IPSL-CM6A-LR_historical_r1i1p1f1_gr_185001-201412.nc